ProactiveProgrammers/intersection-algorithms-solution/README.md

   - `poetry run intersection --number 1000 --maximum 25 --profile --approach TupleDouble`
   - `poetry run intersection --number 1000 --maximum 25 --profile --approach ListSingle`
   - `poetry run intersection --number 1000 --maximum 25 --profile --approach ListDouble`
+  - Please note that these are not the only configurations you should try for your experiment
   - Please note that the program will not work unless you add the required source code
   - Please refer to the `writing/reflection.md` file for all ways to run the program
 - Confirm that the program is producing the expected output